doubt72/Sokudoku/README.md

 - Packages/ : package files
 - Packages/Source/ : ruby programs that generate those package files

-So far a Japanese kana and Korean Hangul and Jomo packages are included;
+So far a Japanese kana and Korean Hangul and Jomo packages are included; more may follow (as I build packages to practice on, or maybe other people do if anyone besides me ever uses the program).
-more may follow.

 Packages are encoded as plists (Apple's XML format that Cocoa supports natively).
 The format is actually fairly simple: a dictionary with a name, an array of tags, an array of descriptions, and an array of characters (each made up of a dictionary containing a literal, tags, and pronunciations).
-It's unlikely I'll fully document the format anytime soon, but there are several examples in the repository of both programs that will generate packages and packages themselves.
+It's unlikely I'll fully document the format anytime soon, but for the curious there are obviously several examples in the repository of both programs that will generate packages and packages themselves.

 Once packages are loaded, the application handles storing the package and history internally in the user's account.

+## Application DMG

+At some point I'll probably build a non-debug version of the application and stick it in the repository, but obviously I haven't yet.

 ## XCode Project